Frequently Asked Questions

 Sydney Warner has certifications in dog training and canine behavior science.
 She is always pursuing continuous education.
 Additionally, she has trained under an Associate Certified Applied Animal Behaviorist in canine and feline behavior, and modern training methods.

-You can read more about our consultants' qualifications on the About page.
+You can read more about our consultants' qualifications on the Our Trainers page.

 Clever Critters does not currently have a facility.
 We offer all of our services in your home, on-site, or virtually.
 Examples of on-site work include working with you and your pet while on a walk, at the park, or at the veterinarian's office.
 Our service area ranges across the Hampton Roads area of Virginia and some surrounding areas.
 Now with virtual consults we can provide consults almost anywhere!
 Contact us for more information, providing a zip code.

 Clever Critters trainers use up to date, science-backed, and humane methods.
 Whether you call it positive reinforcement, force-free, fear free, or choice-based training, we focus on teaching with communication, cooperation, and care for the whole animal - physically and emotionally.
-Learn more on Our Training Position.
+Learn more on Training page.

 There is currently a lag between many trainers’ marketing language and actual practices.
 If a trainer advertises that he uses “positive” methods, it might be true or it might be false advertising.